National Interest Waiver

 To receive a national interest waiver, the petitioner must meet the statutory requirements in Section 203(b)(2) of the Immigration and Nationality Act.
 This Section states in relevant part:

-(2) Aliens Who Are Members of the Professions Holding Advanced Degrees or Aliens of Exceptional Ability.
+(2) Noncitizens Who Are Members of the Professions Holding Advanced Degrees or Noncitizens of Exceptional Ability.

 (A) In General. - Visas shall be made available . . . to qualified immigrants who are members of the professions holding advanced degrees or their equivalent or who because of their exceptional ability in the sciences, arts, or business, will substantially benefit prospectively the national economy, cultural or educational interests, or welfare of the United States, and whose services in the sciences, arts, professions, or business are sought by an employer in the United States.